 Our fishing days are often complimented with cooked lunches and whilst meals are cooking I take 10 minutes out to make up a trout rod and a dry fly set up…just in case.

 Why?
-This is because at this time of year in Scotland, we get tremendous rises of olive duns.
+This is because, at this time of year in Scotland, we get tremendous rises of olive duns.
 I get tremendously excited when I see fish turning on the surface for dries anywhere, but none more so than a Scottish river.

 Salmon fishing on the River Dee last week with 5 very good salmon anglers from Norway, members of the Norwegian Association of Hunters and Fishers.

-We broke for lunch and when everyone was tucking into a hot beef bourgenon, I sat outside in the spring sunshine and watched the rise come on…as the first few olives appear so do the sporadic responses from the trout and a few rising fish here and there increase in frequency.
+We broke for lunch and when everyone was tucking into a hot beef bourguignon, I sat outside in the spring sunshine and watched the rise come on…as the first few olives appear so do the sporadic responses from the trout and a few rising fish here and there increase in frequency.
 I was watching a group of fish downstream of the hut on the south side of the river, shaded by big conifers.
 There looked to be some really big fish..

-One fish in particular was easy to mark, he was 6ft from a rock on the shore.
-I jogged down armed with an Orvis Clearwater 4 weight 10ft rod, Lee Wulffe triangle taper fly line and a 9ft 5X Orvis Mirage tapered leader and a cdc dry olive..
+One fish, in particular, was easy to mark, he was 6ft from a rock on the shore.
+I jogged down armed with an Orvis Clearwater 4 weight 10ft rod, Lee Wulffe triangle taper fly line and a 9ft 5X Orvis Mirage tapered leader and a CDC dry olive..

-I got into position downstream of the fish, taking care to stay off the skyline and got down on my knees..it doesn’t matter how experienced you are at this, if your hearts not pumping with excitement…your dead!
-First cast was a wee bit short, next one wasn’t and the head rolled over on my dry and I was into a good fish, but not a brown trout.
+I got into position downstream of the fish, taking care to stay off the skyline and got down on my knees..it doesn’t matter how experienced you are at this if your hearts not pumping with excitement…your dead!
+The first cast was a wee bit short, next one wasn’t and the head rolled over on my dry and I was into a good fish, but not a brown trout.
 This was a long sea trout kelt of about 3lb and I hurried it in to avoid too much stress.

 I had two small sea trout in the next few casts and then the guest came out to have a try.
 He had a few sea trout too and lost a good fish.
 It made a great interlude to the salmon hunting.
 It was great to see the River Dee bouncing with so many fish.
-Ive witnessed this on the Spey too, and last week on the Tay.
+I’ve witnessed this on the Spey too, and last week on the Tay.

 We were on the Tay at Lower Scone for a day with the Orvis Endorsed Guides, amongst the guides was Paul Proctor.
 Paul is a superb trout angler, one of the best Ive seen.
 He’s not interested in the slightest by salmon and we chatted about the trout on the Tay.
 He made up a Helios 5 weight and off he went, downstream in search of trout.
-I stayed in the hut preparing lunch for my fellow guides, but was hearing murmerings later that Paul had a couple of trout, a sea trout and a salmon kelt all on a size 14 dry fly…I went out with Paul in the afternoon and he hooked and lost a fish easily over 3lb a fine looking trout.
+I stayed in the hut preparing lunch for my fellow guides, but was hearing murmurings later that Paul had a couple of trout, a sea trout and a salmon kelt all on a size 14 dry fly…I went out with Paul in the afternoon and he hooked and lost a fish easily over 3lb a fine looking trout.

-I’ll conclude this blog post with this thought…if your going to try to catch an early spring fish…do not leave home without a dry fly trout outfit – enjoy a short session trout fishing…have an early lunch and keep a window between 12-2pm (approx) you won’t regret it!
+I’ll conclude this blog post with this thought…if you’re going to try to catch an early spring fish…do not leave home without a dry fly trout outfit – enjoy a short session trout fishing…have an early lunch and keep a window between 12-2pm (approx) you won’t regret it!